 The Internet is full of sites and content that is only accessible by regular means from a given country or region.
 Owing to this, users routinely find themselves barred from gaining access to websites of their choice.

 A VPN can function as the key that unlocks all the out-of-reach areas of the Internet.
-If you need to view content that is censored in your country, then your best bet is use a VPN and make all restrictions irrelevant.
+If you need to view content that is censored in your country, then your best bet is to use a VPN and make all restrictions irrelevant.

 Using a VPN for Linux to Increase Privacy

-The fact that a VPN masks the IP of users by establishing connection with a server different than your ISP’s means that your location becomes hidden.
+The fact that a VPN masks the IP of users by establishing a connection with a server different than your ISP’s means that your location becomes hidden.

 As a result, any surveillance agency will have a much harder time determining your actual identity than they would if you weren’t protected by a VPN.

-Linux VPN Services Don’t Offer Client Software
+Linux VPN Services Don’t Offer GUI based apps

 The few Linux VPN service providers (like those mentioned above) are not your regular VPN service providers.
-They provide extensive cross-platform compatibility and significant return on investment.
+They provide extensive cross-platform compatibility and a significant return on investment.

 Even though there is no install-and-go approach you can use to setup Linux VPN, setting up a Linux VPN manually is much easier than doing it on the four commercial Operating Systems mentioned above.

 Since there is no client software available, it does not mean that you get off the hook.
-You will still be required to download configuration files from your VPN service provider before you can setup your Linux VPN.
+You will still be required to download configuration files from your VPN service provider before you can set up your Linux VPN.

 Setting up Linux PPTP VPN

-If you are a coder or have the good old Command Line Linux working on your system (meaning no network manager), I’m guessing the whole VPN setup process will take you no more than five minutes.
+If you are a coder or have the good old Command-Line Linux working on your system (meaning no network manager), I’m guessing the whole VPN setup process will take you no more than five minutes.

 - Download the VPN configuration files from your Linux VPN service provider and extract it to the path specified by your VPN service provider.
 This path may vary based on your Linux VPN service provider’s configuration.

-- To setup PPTP VPN on your Linux, start by opening out your console/terminal and entering in ‘sudo su-‘.
+- To set up PPTP VPN on your Linux, start by opening out your console/terminal and entering in ‘sudo su-‘.

 - ‘Sudo’ is the command meant to bring you to your Linux console’s root environment and logs you into it, so the ‘su’ command will help you log into it.

-- Do not be surprised if the software asks you for your user password when you enter in this command.
+- Do not be surprised if the software asks you for your user password when you enter this command.
 If beckoned for a password, do not mistake it for your root password.

 - You might need to make certain edits at this point based on the login credentials provided to you by your VPN service provider.